Menkli/malaria_risk/README.md

 This repository presents a case study showcasing an approach to a reliable and transferable risk assessment process.
 The collaboration involved stakeholders from MSF and Epicentre, organizations actively involved in malaria control in Africa.
 Together, we co-developed a conceptual composite-indicator framework for malaria risk assessment.
 The aim is to highlight the strengths and limitations of this approach, along with reporting on the current maturity of its transferability.

-Community standards play a vital role in this endeavor, as they are actively developed and foster progress.
-Open development communities, such as the R geospatial community, have been instrumental in this regard.
-Additionally, the R platform facilitates comprehensive analysis, including data access and download in many cases.

-By addressing these aspects, we contribute to the ongoing efforts aimed at improving risk assessments for effective humanitarian interventions.

 ## Features